Updated: 2 December 2022

 The weighting was based on the inverse probability of inclusion in the sample such that the weighted number of employees in the sample was equal to the number of employees in the population.
 The weighting was based on enterprises with sufficient data quality such that any biases introduce by variably data quality was adjusted for.

 Average costs were calculated by divided the weighted total costs by the weighted number of full-time equivalent employees.

 From 2016 the statistics is based on data from registers.
 To ensure coherence with the previous years, the cost components from register contains the same information as the one from the questionnaire.
 The variables for costs, full-time equivalent and hours are computed as a total of the year.
 Average costs are calculated by dividing total costs by total full-time equivalent of the year.

-For 2012 and 2016 indirect cost is lower than the cost components due to subsidies reducted from the total indirect cost.
+From 2012 indirect cost is lower than the cost components due to refunds of payments for sickness leave are deducted from the total indirect cost.

 The data is controlled and revised through several processes, both automatically and manually.